Cidade Velha: History

 The island of Santiago was discovered in 1460 by António da Noli, a Genoese in Portuguese service.
 Da Noli settled in 1462 at Ribeira Grande with his family members and Portuguese colonists from Algarve and Alentejo.
 The site had good conditions, as there was abundant water from Ribeira Grande.
 This gave it an advantage over the other settlement on Santiago, Alcatrazes.

 The settlement became a key port of call for Portuguese colonisation in both Africa and South America.
 In the 16th and 17th centuries, it was a centre of maritime trade between Africa, the Cape of Good Hope, Brazil, and the Caribbean.
 Due to its proximity to the African coast, it was an essential platform for the trade in enslaved Africans.

 Cidade Velha's port was a stopping place for two great navigators: Vasco da Gama, in 1497, on his way to India, and Christopher Columbus, in 1498, while on his third voyage to the Americas.
 In 1522, it was the stopping place for the expedition of explorer Ferdinand Magellan, sailing for Spain and on the final leg of the survivors' circumnavigation of the world.

 Cidade Velha has the oldest colonial church in the world: Nossa Senhora do Rosário church, which was constructed in 1495.
 In 1533, Cidade Velha became the seat of the new Roman Catholic Diocese of Santiago de Cabo Verde, created by papal bull of Pope Clement VII.
 Today the seat is in Praia, in keeping with its status as capital.

-The riches of Ribeira Grande and conflicts between Portugal and rival colonial powers France and Britain attracted pirate attacks, including those by Francis Drake (1585) and Jacques Cassard (1712).
+The prosperity of Ribeira Grande and conflicts between Portugal and other European colonial powers led to attacks on Cape Verde by privateers, including Sir Francis Drake in 1585 and Jacques Cassard in 1712.
 Despite the construction of Forte Real de São Filipe in 1587–93, Ribeira Grande remained vulnerable and went into decline.
 The capital was moved to Praia in 1770.

 Ribeira Grande (now Cidade Velha) was reduced to the rank of a village and its civil, religious and military buildings began to decay after so many institutions left.
 Since the 1960s, restoration works have begun.
 In 2009, this was designated as a UNESCO World Heritage Site.